l00nix/lanyon/_includes/content_putting-it-all-together.md

 ![limcluster_build9](/images/limcluster_build/limcluster_append_cmdline.gif)

 {:start="5"}
-5. I DID NOT follow Step 2 – K3s Prep of NetworkChuck’s tutorial and skipped the configuration of legacy IP tables.
+5. I DID NOT follow 'Step 2 – K3s Prep' of NetworkChuck’s tutorial and skipped the configuration of legacy IP tables.
 I continued NetworkChuck’s tutorial with the installation of the masternode of the k3s cluster.
-I created the following ansible script for the installation of the masternode:
+I created the following Ansible script for the installation of the masternode:

 ```yaml
 ---